-Figure 11-1 Exchange Set structure

 Metadata

 Introduction

 The CNP metadata specification conforms to the S-100 metadata specification in Part 4a, which is a profile of the ISO 19115-1 Standard.
 These documents provide a structure for describing digital geographic data and define metadata elements, a common set of metadata terminology, definitions, and extension procedures.

+Discovery metadata

 The overall structure of metadata in S-128 Exchange Sets is the same as in S-100, and is depicted in Figure 12-1 below.
 Metadata in Exchange Sets consists of discovery metadata for the datasets and support files in the Exchange Set (classes S100_DatasetDiscoveryMetadata and S100_SupportFileDiscoveryMetadata); metadata in ISO 19115-1 format for datasets; and metadata about any Feature, Portrayal, or Interoperability Catalogues which are in the Exchange Set (S100_CatalogueMetadata).